davidmoten/openapi-codegen/README.md

 Some examples follow.
 Note the following:

 * really clean code, formatted, sensible whitespacing, no long code lines
-* minimal generated code (for example toString, hashCode, and oneOf Deserializer are one statement methods that pass off to non-generated runtime dependencies)
+* minimal generated code (for example `toString`, `hashCode`, and oneOf Deserializer are one statement methods that pass off to non-generated runtime dependencies)
 * type safety
 * concise builders
 * constructor validation that can be configured off on a class by class basis